Clé tile: Bringing AR & AI intoTile Shopping experience to reduce hesitation

 03 user flow concept

-Based on user research, I identified the desktop website is the primary choice of device by the users, and prioritized the user flow to be accessible, and fast without heavy seatup.
+Based on user research, I identified the desktop website is the primary choice of device by the users, and prioritized the user flow to be accessible, and fast without heavy setup.

 04 User feedback & iteration